gerardbm/vim-atomic/README.md

 Atomic has support for 8, 16 and 256 colors, and *True Color* (24 bits) on the last versions of vim, gvim, neovim and nvim-qt.
 It uses the setting `termguicolors` properly (some color schemes don't).

-It also includes three modes of color with three contrasts:
+It also includes 7 modes of color (6 darks and 1 light) with three contrasts:
-- Space Hard Contrast
-- Space Medium Contrast
-- Space Low Contrast
+- Space mode is dark with blue hue.
-- Night Hard Contrast
-- Night Medium Contrast
+- Onion mode is dark with purple hue.
+- Blood mode is dark with red hue.
-- Night Low Contrast
+- Night mode is dark with orange hue.
-- Light Hard Contrast
-- Light Medium Contrast
+- Grass mode is dark with green hue.
+- Ocean mode is dark with cyan hue.
-- Light Low Contrast
+- Light mode is light with orange hue.

 ## Installation